-In this section, we characterize terminating policy programmes meeting the onedeviation property.
-The characterization is given directly in terms of outcomes that are implementable via them.
-This purpose in mind, we define the following solution concept for social choice problems.
+In this section, we characterize terminating policy programs that meet the onedeviation property.
+The characterization is given directly in terms of outcomes that are implementable via such policy programs.
+With this purpose in mind, we define the following solution concept for social choice problems.

-Definition 2 (Consistent Choice Set) A nonempty set $C \subseteq X$ is a consistent choice set if, for any $x \in C$ and for any $y \in X$ , there is $z \in C$ such that $z \in R(y) \backslash P(x)$ .
+DEFINITION 2 (Consistent choice set).
+A nonempty set $C \subseteq X$ is a consistent choice set if, for any $x \in C$ and for any $y \in X$, there is $z \in C$ such that $z \in R(y) \setminus P(x)$.

 The definition of a consistent choice set can be rephrased in the form of the familiar two-step principle.
-If x is in C, then for any other outcome y there is another outcome z - possibly x itself - in C such that xRzRy.
-Hence, any element x in the set is reachable from any other element y with at most two dominance steps such that also the intermediate step, z, is in the set.
-The difference of this concept to the deep uncovered set (see Duggan 2011) is that in there, the intermediate step z can be any element in X. Hence the notion of a consistent choice set is more stringent, and its existence is not implied by the existence of the deep uncovered set.
+If x is in C, then for any other outcome y, there is another outcome z-possibly x itself-in C such that x R z R y.
+Hence, any element x in the set is reachable from any other element y with at most two dominance steps such that the intermediate step, z, is also in the set.
+The difference between this concept and the notion of deep uncovered set (see Duggan 2013) is that the latter allows the intermediate step z to be any element in X. Hence the notion of a consistent choice set is more stringent and its existence is not implied by the existence of the deep uncovered set.
 Moreover, there may be many consistent choice sets.